grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 ### Step 2 - Services

-Make sure the following is running in the cluster:
+If you are importing using `eth` and _not_ importing metadata, then the only service you need running in the cluster is:
 * eth

+In all other cases you will _also_ need:
 * postgres
 * redis